salyh/elasticsearch-security-plugin/README.md

 * Document level security (dls): Restrict actions on document level like who is allowed to query for which fields within a document

 <h3>Installation</h3>
-(Until the first release is out you have to build this plugin yourself with maven)
+(Until the first release is out you have to build this plugin yourself with maven or download from the github release page and install manually)

 Build yourself:
 * Install maven